Fourth Transformation

-The "privileged abuses" López Obrador refers to have to do with the high salaries and luxurious lifestyles enjoyed by high government officials in a country where half the population lives in poverty.
-López Obrador wants to lower salaries for not only the president but also Cabinet members and high-level bureaucrats, justices of the Supreme Court (SCJN), legislators, and members of independent agencies such as the electoral commission (INE) and the census office (INEGI).
-In addition to salaries, López Obrador mentions luxury vehicles including airplanes and helicopters; expensive private health insurance in addition to the program for government officials (ISSSTE); expense accounts for bodyguards, gasoline, cell phones, and food; and a lack of transparency.
+Obrador's term "privileged abuses" mainly refers to the high salaries and luxurious lifestyles of high government officials, which were seen as "abuses" in the context of a high poverty level in Mexico.
+López Obrador aimed to lower salaries for not only the president but also Cabinet members and high-level bureaucrats, justices of the Supreme Court (SCJN), legislators, and members of independent agencies such as the electoral commission (INE) and the census office (INEGI).
+In addition to salaries, López Obrador mentioned luxury vehicles including airplanes and helicopters; expensive private health insurance in addition to the program for government officials (ISSSTE); expense accounts for bodyguards, gasoline, cell phones, and food; and a lack of transparency.

 Definition

 In a speech given at the end of his campaign for president, López Obrador outlined the meaning of the Fourth Transformation.
 He called for a nation of laws wherein nothing is outside the law and no one is above the law.
 He said the security services would be reformed so that no one was spied upon and religion, ideas, and the right to dissent would be respected.
 AMLO called for a true democracy guaranteeing free elections and prison for electoral fraud.
 He called for an end of corruption and said the law should apply not only to government officials but also to their families.
 He said he would reform the Constitution so that even the president could be prosecuted for corruption.
 He called for a popular consultation process after three years to determine whether the president should be recalled.
 He insisted that luxuries, such as high salaries for government officials, the presidential airplane and official residence, bodyguards, and presidential pensions should be cut or eliminated.

 AMLO also called for increased attention to the needs of rural communities, revitalization of the construction industry, improvements in the energy sector, pensions for elderly Mexicans, free medicine, and improved education with access for all.

 Forbes Mexico, in a September 2018 article said that the Fourth Transformation presents an opportunity for Mexico to move forward as a true democracy.
 It could not depend on one political party and must move beyond campaign slogans.
 The authors, Nicola Morfini and Bernardo Sainz Martínez of the Pan American Institute for High Business Management (IPADE), argue that Mexico is at a crossroads: the large margin of victory by Juntos Haremos Historia in the 2018 election makes true change possible while also highlighting the possibility of regression.
 They warn that if decision-making depends exclusively on National Regeneration Movement (Morena), the legislature could lose power as it did under the Institutional Revolutionary Party (PRI).
 Given the high poverty levels in the country, the authors suggest that popular democracy may be easily manipulated.
 They point out that many members of Morena were once members of PRI, which should have a moderating effect on political changes.
 Finally, they conclude that the future of Mexico depends on everyone.